-ProPre [9,11,12] relies on the proofs as programs paradigm that exploits the Curry-Howard isomorphism and deals with the recursive type theory TTR [15].
+We briefly present the ProPre system (see [10, 12, 13] for details).
+ProPre relies on the proofs as programs paradigm that exploits the Curry-Howard isomorphism and deals with the recursive type theory TTR [16].
 In ProPre, the user needs to only define data types and functions. λ -terms are automatically extracted from the formal proofs of the termination statements of functions which can be viewed as the compilation part.

 ProPre deals with recursive functions.
 The data types and functions are defined in an ML like syntax.
 For instance, if N denotes the type of natural numbers, then the list of natural numbers is defined by:

-Type Ln : Nil | Cons N Ln; and the append function is specified by:
+Type Ln : Nil | Cons N Ln;

+and the append function is specified by:
-Let append : Ln, Ln -> Ln

-Nil y => y | (Cons n x) y => (Cons n (append x y));

-Once a data type is introduced by the user, a second order formula is automatically generated.
+Let append : Ln, Ln \rightarrow Ln Nil y \Rightarrow y | (Cons n x) y \Rightarrow (Cons n (append x y)); Once a data type is introduced by the user, a second order formula is automatically generated.
 E.g., the following second order formula is automatically generated and associated to the list of natural numbers:

-$Ln(x) := \forall X(X(nil) \rightarrow (\forall n(N(n) \rightarrow \forall y(X(y) \rightarrow X(cons(n, y))))) \rightarrow X(x)).$ This formula stands for the least set that contains the nil element and is closed under the constructor cons.
+$$Ln(x) := \forall X(X(nil) \to (\forall n(N(n) \to \forall y(X(y) \to X(cons(n,y))))) \to X(x)).$$

+This formula stands for the least set that contains the nil element and is closed under the constructor cons.
 Each data type will be abbreviated by a unary data symbol, as it is for instance with the symbol N that represents the data type of natural numbers.
-Furthermore, once a function is specified in the system, a termination statement is automatically produced [10].
+Furthermore, once a function is specified in the system, a termination statement is automatically produced [11].
 As an example, the termination statement of the append function is the formula:

-$\forall x(Ln(x) \to \forall y(Ln(y) \to Ln(append(x, y)))).$
+$$\forall x(Ln(x) \to \forall y(Ln(y) \to Ln(append(x, y)))).$$

 The system then attempts to prove the termination statement of the function using the set of equations that define the function.
-In a successful case, a λ term that computes the function is synthesized from the building of a formal proof in a natural deduction style [11].
-Informally, if T is a λ -term obtained for the function append and t_1 , t_2 are λ -terms that respectively model terms u_1 of type Ln and u_2 of type Ln, then the λ -term $((T t_1) t_2)$ reduces to a normal form V that represents the value of $append(u_1, u_2)$ of type Ln.
+In a successful case, a λ -term that computes the function is synthesized from the building of a formal proof in a natural deduction style [12].
+Informally, if T is a λ -term obtained for the function append and t_1 , t_2 are λ -terms that respectively model terms u_1 of type Ln and u_2 of type Ln, then the λ -term ($(T t_1) t_2$) reduces to a normal form V that represents the value of $append(u_1, u_2)$ of type Ln.

-See [6,7,14,15] for details of the theory that allows to derive λ -terms from termination proofs of the specification in natural deduction style.
+We refer the reader to [7, 8, 15, 16] regarding the theory that allows to derive λ -terms from termination proofs of the specification in a natural deduction style.

+2.1 The typing rules of AF2

-2.1 The typing rules of AF2 (which are also part of TTR) We assume a set \mathcal{F} of function symbols and a countable set \mathcal{X} of individual variables.
+We recall the typing rules of AF2 which are also part of TTR.
+We assume a set \mathcal{F} of function symbols and a countable set \mathcal{X} of individual variables.
 The logical terms are inductively defined as follows: